-Words can change the way in the brain records our painful memories.
-The child is not able to really understand what happened in him or to name him because he does not yet have the ability to realize and put words on his emotions and feelings.
-It can not calm are tonsil.
+Words can change the way the brain records our painful memories.
+The child is not able to understand what happened in them or to name themselves because they cannot yet realize and find words for their emotions and feelings.
+It cannot calm are tonsil.

-If the adult offers words and asks if he agrees with, helps him to become aware of what he is going through.
+If the adult offers words and asks if they agree with them, they help the child to become aware of what they are going through.

 The Hippocampus is mature at birth and occupies a central place in learning, conscious emotional memory and long-term memory.

-Everything we have learned, all our memories depend on the hippocampus.
+Everything we have learned and all our memories depend on the hippocampus.
 It manufactures new neurons throughout our lives and constantly redesigns them according to our learnings.

 Stress in children

-Stress causes cortisol secretion that too much of it attacks the neurons in the hippocampus, slows their multiplication, decreases their number, which has a disastrous effect on learning and memory.
+Stress causes cortisol secretion.
+In excessive amounts, it attacks the neurons in the hippocampus, slows their multiplication, decreases their number, which has a disastrous effect on learning and memory.

 Cortisol activates the amygdala so fear and dumbbells the hippocampus.

 Mothering promotes the development of the hippocampus.